FIRST ALERT FORECAST: Toasty Memorial Day before rain chances move in!

 TUCSON, Ariz.
 (KOLD News 13) - Temperatures dropping slightly as we head into Memorial Day.
 A cut off low looks to form over Baja California next week.
 This could bring in some moisture resulting in small chances for showers and thunderstorms.
 It will still be dry at the surface, so rain totals won’t be big (if any), but we could see lightning which would increase our fire danger.

-THURSDAY: Partly sunny with highs in the mid 90s.
+THURSDAY: Partly sunny with highs in the upper 90s.
 10% chance of rain.

-FRIDAY: Partly sunny with highs in the mid 90s.
+FRIDAY: Partly sunny with highs in the upper 90s.
 10% chance of rain.

-SATURDAY: Partly sunny with highs in the mid 90s.
+SATURDAY: Partly sunny with highs in the upper 90s.
 10% chance of rain.

 Copyright 2021 KOLD News 13.
 All rights reserved.